 New methods for microscope stage management have led to even faster scan rates, above 500 Mpix/s of sustained rate.
 Now attention is focused on making large volumes routine and scaling up to a mouse brain.

-Whole brain imaging – Nematode, fruit fly (.08 mm³), and zebrafish (1.7 mm³) brains are within current capability.
-We need to figure out how to image a whole mouse brain (450 mm³).
-The moonshot here is to get to the point of doing full imaging of a human brain, which has a volume of more than 1,250,000 mm³.
-This will require dramatically different technology and methods from what we have now.
+Whole brain imaging – Nematode, fruit fly (.08 mm³), and zebrafish (1.7 mm³) brains are within current capability to image.
+We need to figure out how to image a whole mouse brain (450 mm³), which is 70 million neurons compared to the zebrafish’s 10 million.
+The moonshot here is to get to the point of doing full imaging of a human brain, which has over 1000 times the number of neurons as a mouse.
+Such an imaging project would require dramatically more advanced technology than what we have right now.